dfadev/carry-on/docs/api/carry-on-store/getStore.md

 ## `getStore(`_`storeId`_`)`

-Retrieves a store instance.
+Retrieves a store container instance.
 The default store is returned if storeId isn't specfied.

 | Parameter        | Description                   |
 | ---------------- | ----------------------------- |